 With a solar battery, the solar panels on the roof of your home generate electricity from sunlight, which basically means they create a flow of electrons.
 (For a more detailed explanation, check out Explain Like I’m 5: Solar Panels.)

-Those electrons can either flow through your house to power it, or that flow of electrons can get sent to your battery storage system to recharge it, adding extra electrons to the negative side.
-You can then use the stored energy in your battery to power your home when the sun isn’t shining.
+Those electrons can either flow through your house to power it, or that flow of electrons can get sent to your battery storage system to recharge it, adding electrons to the negative side.
+You can use the stored energy in your battery to power your home, for instance, when the sun isn’t shining or there’s a power outage.

-Unlike some batteries that are only designed to be used once, solar batteries are designed to be recharged many times, so you can use them for a long time without losing too much of the ability to charge.
-Solar batteries work like other high-tech rechargeable batteries, including the lithium-ion batteries in a fully electric car like a Tesla, a hybrid-electric car like a Toyota Prius, or an advanced device like a smartphone.
+Unlike some batteries that are designed to be used only once, solar batteries are designed to be recharged many times.
+You can use them for a long time without losing too much of the ability to charge.
+Solar batteries work like other high-tech rechargeable batteries, including the lithium-ion batteries in an electric vehicle or an advanced device like a smartphone.

-Lastly, one of the biggest differences is what happens after the electrons leave the battery.
+Lastly, another significant difference is what happens after the electrons leave the battery.
 When your home uses power, the electrons need to move back and forth, instead of just one direction.
-To do this, a solar battery gets paired up with a device called an inverter, that can change the flow of current from one direction, called Direct Current or DC Current, to current that can change directions back and forth, called Alternating Current or AC Current.
+To do this, a solar battery gets paired up with a device called an inverter, that can change the flow of current from one direction, called direct current or DC, to a current that can change directions back and forth, called alternating current or AC.

-There are two different types of home solar batteries: Direct Current (DC) Coupled and Alternating Current (AC) Coupled.
-In this case, coupled just means the type of electricity that the battery receives.
+There are two different types of home solar batteries: direct current-coupled and alternating current-coupled.
+In this case, coupled just means the type of electricity the battery receives.

 Batteries can only store DC energy, so they may need to change AC electricity to DC before it can be stored.
-Once it’s stored, something always has to change the energy in the battery into AC electricity before it can be used for power.
+Once it’s stored, something has to change the energy in the battery from DC to AC electricity before it can be used for power.

 DC-coupled batteries are often the best option if you’re installing a brand-new solar panel system because they store electricity more effectively without the need to change it from AC back into DC.
 AC-coupled batteries are often the best option if you’re adding a new battery to an existing solar power system because it’s a simpler system, so it’s usually cheaper to add on.

-There are many reasons you might want a solar battery with your solar panels:
+There are many reasons you might want a solar battery with your home solar panels:

-• You can send extra solar power that your home can’t use to your battery, so you can use more of the electricity your solar energy system creates.
+- You can send extra solar power your home can’t use to your battery, so you can use more of the electricity your solar energy system creates.

-• You could have lower energy bills because your home can use the extra energy stored in your battery instead of using grid power, especially during the peak hours of TOU rates.
+- You could have lower energy bills because your home can use the extra energy stored in your battery instead of using grid power, especially during the peak hours of time-of-use rates.

-If you’re interested in installing a solar energy system, talk to Palmetto today!
-Get started with a free solar design and savings estimate, and then one of our experienced solar technicians can walk you through all of your solar purchase and leasing options.
+If you’re interested in installing a solar energy system, talk to Palmetto today.
+Get started with our solar savings calculator or contact us, and one of our experienced solar technicians can walk you through all of your options.

 See what solar can do for you: